First-Years and Sophomores

 Advising takes several forms in the first year.
-All students are expected to meet with their dean to craft a preliminary, non-binding four-year plan that will enable them to best explore their interests and attain their goals.
+All students are expected to meet with their advisor to craft a preliminary, non-binding four-year plan that will enable them to best explore their interests and attain their goals.
 In addition, students entering the College with declared majors in math, science, foreign language, and linguistics require specialized advice from the start of their degree and are assigned a faculty advisor during their first year.
 All new students are assigned a peer advisor in the summer before their arrival to Georgetown.

 All students are encouraged to establish close intellectual relationships with their faculty.
 This is one of the objectives of the first-year Ignatius Seminars.
 The seminars allow faculty to build on their shared intellectual experience with their students to foster the habits of reflection and integration, to discuss their students’ reading and writing, and to create an intellectual and imaginative context in which the student evolves his or her interests.